tarwn/lessthandot-hugo/blogs/content/posts/2013-01-31-mongodb-how-to-restore-collections.md

 What we have to do is drop the collections first, you do that by specifying `--drop`

-Let&#8217;s do the restore again but now with the &#8211;drop option
+Let's do the restore again but now with the &#8211;drop option

 <pre>mongorestore dump/MultiCollection --drop</pre>